janlajara/printestimate/README.md

 # printestimate
 This is a print estimating app that we plan to use in our own printing business.
-It that follows the budgeted hourly rate type of costing, with additional features for including material costs, and custom cost add-ons in the estimates.
+It follows the budgeted hourly rate type of costing, with additional features for including material costs, and custom cost add-ons in the estimates.

 It is currently a work-in-progress.